 If you are a Canadian citizen and your child was born in Peru, your child is Peruvian by birth.
 You must register the birth at RENIEC (Registro Nacional de Identificación y Estado Civil) in order to get a birth certificate.

-For more information, please refer to Birth abroad.
+For more information, please refer to Children born outside of Canada.

 - Complete the form